-I know a thing or two about making almond toffee, and my pralines are decent; but caramelizing sugar by itself in a pan scares me, and I suspect this fear is based on a bad experience using the wrong pan.
+I know a thing or two about making almond toffee, and my pralines are pretty good these days, but caramelizing sugar by itself in a pan scares me, and I suspect this fear is based on a bad experience using the wrong pan.
 So this time I used my new All-Clad stainless 2 quart saucepan and everything worked perfectly – no scorching, burning, ruined pans.

-These were excellent and I can’t wait to share them even though I only made a half batch.
+These are excellent and the recipe makes just enough bars to eat and share.
 The original full batch recipe is on Epicurious and if you make it, read the reviews first.
 Most people cut 10 minutes off the crust’s bake time.
 I had to alter the bake times for the half batch.
 My half batch version is below.

 Pecan Caramel Bar Cookies